palamedes/screeps/README.md

 - Towers know how to Attack, Heal and Repair

 #### TODO
+- FIX RENEWS COUNT somethings up there...
+- When a Hauler goes to pick up energy at a source, if there is no road.. track that and maybe add a road?
+- Make hauler transfer from ruins and enemy creep tomb stones ALL things.. not just energy

 - Add "homeRoom" to rat memory and "currentRoom" and get roomBound working
   - Turn on RoomBinding for rats so they stay in the room they are assigned to
 - Set what the controller level was at the time a slave is spawned, such that later if we go up in controller level we allow that slave to die off and generate a new better one.
 Think, version numbers.
 This prevents ups from renewing old janky creeps.